cghss-data-lab/uga-pipp/README.md

   PIPP Knowledge Graph
 </h1>

 This project contains source code for the ETL supporting the ingestion of data into Neo4j.
-Developed ion Python 3.9 and currently, only for local builds.
+Developed on Python 3.9 for local builds.

 ## Deployment